The Warehouse, 4218 Walnut St. KCMO 64111

 The curriculum emphasizes skill development and the generation of ideas through a materials-based process of making.
 You’ll learn processes of traditional fiber art combined with the use of new digital tools.
 The need for a tactile experience in response to the digital environment is the most exciting development in our field.
 Fiber is more relevant and diverse now than ever before.

 Our curriculum covers a broad range of traditional and experimental practices in a variety of textile-related areas that are unique within the U.S. Our students immerse themselves in the vocabulary and language of fiber from their sophomore to senior years.
-During their senior year, students choose a concentration and develop a body of work that culminates their studies and will be exhibited in a senior thesis show.
+During their senior year, students choose a concentration and develop a body of work culminating their studies to be presented in a senior thesis project.

 Faculty and Staff

-l-r: Kim Eichler-Messmer, Marie Bannerot McInerney, Previous technician Natalie Spicker, Pauline Verbeek-Cowart
+l-r: Pauline Verbeek-Cowart, Kim Eichler-Messmer, Marie Bannerot McInerney, technician William Plummer

-Professor and chair of the Fiber Department, Pauline Verbeek-Cowart, has been on the faculty of the Kansas City Art Institute since 1997.
+Pauline Verbeek-Cowart, Senior Professor and former chair of the Fiber Department, has been on the faculty of the Kansas City Art Institute since 1997.
 A native of the Netherlands, she received her BFA (1982) in Fine Art from the Maryland Institute and her MFA in textile design from the University of Kansas (1995).
-Ms Verbeek-Cowart’s academic and Fine Art careers have garnered her numerous awards including the Kansas City Art Institute’s Distinguished Achievement Award (2014), Excellence in teaching award (2007) and the 2008 Kansas Arts Commission Master Fellowship in Visual Art/Fine Craft.
-She is one of the leaders in the use of new technologies in hand-weaving and has also conducted research using industrial looms in The Netherlands and the US.
+Ms. Verbeek-Cowart’s academic and Fine Art careers have garnered her numerous awards including the Kansas City Art Institute’s Distinguished Achievement Award (2014), Excellence in Teaching Award (2007), Outstanding Special Project Award (2003) and the 2008 Kansas Arts Commission Master Fellowship in Visual Art/Fine Craft.
+Her creative research involves all areas of constructed textiles but is primarily focused on weaving.
+Most of her weavings span several feet in both directions and comment on the nature of woven surfaces.
+Through structure, material, image and/or surface treatments, she demonstrates that weaving is unique in building an image.
+She is one of the leaders in the use of new technologies in hand-weaving and has also conducted research using industrial looms in the Netherlands and the US.
 Her industrially woven work crosses boundaries between Fine Art and applied textiles and is directed toward structurally textured fabrics for apparel as well as home-furnishings.
 Her work has been exhibited extensively in both national and international venues including France, Austria, Germany, Japan, Korea and Australia.

 Contact: pverbeek@kcai.edu